Skip to main content

 About JumpCloud SAML Integration

-JumpCloud SAML integration in Iru Endpoint allows you to set up SAML-based SSO integration with JumpCloud, providing secure authentication for users accessing Iru Endpoint through their JumpCloud credentials.
+JumpCloud SAML integration in Iru Endpoint lets you set up SAML-based SSO integration with JumpCloud for users accessing Iru Endpoint through their JumpCloud credentials.

 How It Works

 When users attempt to access Iru Endpoint, they’re redirected to JumpCloud for authentication.
-After successful authentication, JumpCloud sends a SAML assertion back to Iru Endpoint, which validates the user’s identity and grants access to the platform.
+After successful authentication, JumpCloud sends a SAML assertion back to Iru Endpoint, which validates the user’s identity and grants access.
+SSO can be used for Iru Endpoint Web App sign-in and for Require Authentication with Automated Device Enrollment.

 Setting Up the SAML Connection